idaholab/moose/framework/doc/content/source/convergence/DefaultNonlinearConvergence.md

 \mathbf{r}(\mathbf{u}) = \mathbf{0} \,.

-This class reports convergence of the solution to this system if any of the following conditions are true:
+This class reports convergence of the solution to this system if +any+ of the following conditions are true:

 !equation
 \|\mathbf{r}\|_2 < \tau_\text{abs} \,,